-With the belief that addressing today's complex concerns for public safety requires a whole community approach, the USC Price School of Public Policy launched the Safe Communities Institute (SCI), bringing together leaders in public safety for a unique multidisciplinary training and educational program.
-The Safe Communities Institute is a revitalization of the Delinquency Control Institute, which was founded at USC in 1946 as a training program for law enforcement.
+With the belief that addressing today's complex concerns for public safety requires a whole community approach, the USC Price School of Public Policy launched the Safe Communities Institute (SCI).
+SCI brings together leaders in public safety for a unique multidisciplinary training and educational program.
+The SCI is a revitalization of the Delinquency Control Institute, which was founded at USC in 1946 as a training program for law enforcement.
 It ran until 2010, when the process was begun to revamp the program to better reflect the challenges that communities face in an interconnected world.

-In addition to local law enforcement leaders, the Safe Communities Institute involves professionals from the fire department, highway patrol, homeland security, public health, corrections, probation, transit, mental health, school police and other organizations to create a comprehensive approach to public safety.
-For more information About SCI - Safe Communities Institute (SCI) (www.usc.edu).
+In addition to local law enforcement leaders, the SCI involves professionals from the fire department, highway patrol, homeland security, public health, corrections, probation, transit, mental health, school police and other organizations to create a comprehensive approach to public safety.
+For more information about SCI, visit https://sci.usc.edu/.